IgorDouven/COVID.jl/README.md

 params = ParameterSetting()
 ```
 This shows which fields can be altered.
-For instance, to change the maximum duration of infection, `max_tspan`, to 20 days and the average household size to 6.5, do
+For instance, to change the maximum duration of infection, `max_tspan`, to 20 days and the average household size, `hhs`, to 6.5, do
 ```julia
 params = ParameterSetting(max_tspan = 20, hhs = 6.5)
 ```